 Let’s expand our “PDSA” to more components of our road trip.

 - Travel Budgets

-What would you do if you experience a vehicle break down while on a road trip?
-Did you think through PDSA and come up with an impact analysis?
-Did you “Sense” your pros and cons for ways to address potential impacts?
+What would you do if you experience a vehicle break down while on a road trip? have you thought through PDSA and come up with an impact analysis?
+Can you “Sense” your pros and cons for ways to address potential impacts?
 Did you Act on them?

 Road Trip Plan – Put it on paper!

 In order for PDSA to really shine, you should really have a written plan – either on your favorite notebook/journal or on an easy to use an electronic device that is quickly accessible, charged and ready to go.

 I really enjoy using OneNote to create checklists and do vacation planning.
 OneNote is available on Windows, OSX, Android, iOS and over the web and the app syncs for offline viewing so whether you have service or not, you can have access to your road trip plan and share it with friends and family easily.

 Pre-Travel Checklist – Make an easy to use checklist of things that need to get done.
 Do pets have a pet sitter?
 If you’re bringing pets do you have all their food, current shots, medicine, shelter?
 Did you arrange for someone to watch your house?
 Water your lawn?
 Check your mail while your out?

 Daily Itinerary Pages – Each day I’d have a simple itinerary of things to see/do, phone numbers for reservations, hotels, campsites.
 Leave rooms so you can take notes and use these notes for future planning.
 Maybe even track your fuel and consumables on your daily itinerary so you can spend a few minutes to adjust.
 I know when my vehicle is heavily loaded up I get less gas mileage but if I choose to drive a few miles an hour slower I may actually improve efficiency and save a few bucks. (and enjoy the journey a bit more)